Students in a classroom at Montclair State

 Higher Education (MA)

-The HIED program differs from traditional Student Affairs/Counseling in Higher Education programs as our program focuses on administration and leadership broadly and not solely on student services.
+The Masters in Higher Education (HIED) is a two (2) year hybrid graduate program that equips current and future college and university leaders with relevant knowledge and practitioner-based skill to problem solve through an equity and social justice lens.
+The HIED program in the Department of Educational Leadership focuses on administration and leadership broadly and not solely on student services.
 The program also emphasizes an organizational and social science level approach, and is organized around administrative and programmatic issues and interventions.

-The program and its faculty are committed to building on students’ prior knowledge of higher education, provide a solid background of higher education theories and practices to expand their knowledge, and teach them how to apply it to their professions so that they may contribute to the needs and advancement of their postsecondary institutions and our society.
-This program is intended for students wishing to enter a master’s degree program that will provide them with the knowledge, skills, and dispositions needed to take on leadership and administrative positions within higher education organizations, including four year colleges and universities, community colleges, and technical schools.
+The HIED faculty are committed to building on students’ prior knowledge of higher education; provide a solid background of higher education theories and practices to expand their knowledge; and teach students how to apply theories to their practice.
+By applying theory to practice, higher education and student affairs professionals (HESA) may contribute to the needs of postsecondary institutions and advancement of society.
+The HIED program is intended for students wishing to engage in a curriculum that will provide them with the knowledge, skills, and experiences needed to take on leadership and administrative positions within higher education organizations, including four year colleges and universities, community colleges, and technical schools.

-Along with the Higher Education (MA) degree, the department also offers the following options for graduate study: Educational Leadership (MA)Educational Leadership (MA – Online), Educational Leadership (MA – Fast Track), and an Educational Assessment certificate.
+Along with the Higher Education (MA) degree, the department also offers the following options for graduate study: Educational Leadership (MA)Educational Leadership (MA – Online), and Educational Leadership (MA – Fast Track).

 Hear from current students and alumni on their experiences in the Higher Education (MA) program at Montclair State University: